Skip to main content

 You should clearly list all the data provided and explain how it supports the application.
 You must submit all relevant data, whether the results are supportive of the product or not, to demonstrate that you understand the risks and have identified how these can be managed.

-You should also tell us what information in the application you would like to be kept confidential, in line with the criteria set out in the legislation.
+You should also tell us what information in the application you would like to be kept confidential, in line with the criteria set out in the relevant legislation and FSA guidance.

 Copies of all references and a table of references should be provided, which should clearly indicate which files or parts of files are regarded as confidential and for which a data protection request has been made.